botre/anki-decks/src/kubernetes.md

 A multi-container microservice will usually be defined by a single Pod.

+Example: a Pod that runs a Node.js application with a MongoDB database.

 ## Container

 A lightweight and portable executable image that contains software and all of its dependencies.

+Example: an image of MongoDB.

 ## Service